philf06/philf06/README.md

 The MonardX codebase is private.
 Happy to grant read access to a named reviewer, or walk through it live.

-I also wrote and published a book ([*When the Ground Shifts*](https://monardx.com/books/when-the-ground-shifts)) , a book on job searching after AI Job Displacement / Redundancy, and I am currently writing the second follow up book.
+I also wrote and published [*When the Ground Shifts*](https://monardx.com/books/when-the-ground-shifts), on job searching after AI displacement or redundancy.
+The follow-up is in progress.

 Based in Cork, Ireland.